zuivu/porsche-forecast-sale/README.md

 - premises_in_sales : Local sales on Porsches own sales sides Start of prod, start of sales -> Macan: just had start of sales, customers can now order it.
 Stock is prepared and now customers can order the car.
 End of prod: car is not produced in factory but can still be bought.
 If all cars produced have been sold, than this is called end of sales.

+- What is the start date of the data?
+- What are the premises categories?
+(Categories?, for example flag_order_start should be "date at which the model can be officially ordered". but there are no dates?)
+- Why are there some missing values? (for example: quotas)
+- Can you explain outliers for values?
+-

 These dates are called premises.